lupyuen/lupyuen.github.io/src/loader.md

 -   Source Code for [__BL602 ROM__](https://lupyuen.github.io/articles/loader#write-to-flash) is available, so we already understand how it works

-For the past year we speculated on the inner workings of EFlash Loader...
+Over the past year we speculated on the inner workings of EFlash Loader...

 -   [__"Flashing Firmware to BL602"__](https://lupyuen.github.io/articles/flash)

-But now we really know what's inside!
+Finally we really know what's inside!

 _What happens after the Flashing Image has been written to Embedded Flash?_